PagerDuty/security-training/docs/for_everyone/index.md

 Password managers are designed to remember all of your passwords for you, in a secure way.
 They can also generate completely random passwords for you, and you can typically change the criteria associated with this generation.
 So if a website doesn't let you use special symbols, you can exclude those and still get a strong password.

+???+ comment "Presenter's Comment"
-> Rich's "Fun" Tidbit: One of the (many) password restrictions on The US Citizenship and Immigration Service website is "Your Password cannot contain the dollar ($) sign".
+    Rich's "Fun" Tidbit: One of the (many) password restrictions on The US Citizenship and Immigration Service website is "Your Password cannot contain the dollar ($) sign".
 I always thought that seemed a little ironic.

 But the most important feature of password managers is that they let you use a completely different password for everything, without having to worry about remembering it yourself.